Nippers Volunteer Roles

 • Support the First Aid and Water Safety teams at each session

-• These people need first aid / medical training so will be contacted separately if volunteering for this role
+• These volunteers need first aid / medical training

 High involvement